Deep Learning Based 3D Point Cloud Regression for Estimating Forest Biomass: Methods

 Both the Minkowski and KPConv architectures progressively downsample the point cloud based on a 3D grid via pooling operations.
-The initial grid size is only bound to the horizontal and vertical accuracy of the point data, which can result in a grid that might be too fine to be processed efficiently.
+The initial grid size is only bound to the horizontal and vertical accuracy of the point data, meaning that a too small grid size cannot be processed efficiently.
 Therefore, it is crucial to set the initial grid size according to the data and task.
 The subsequent pooling steps are then based on this initial size and work similarly to standard 2D pooling operations.
 Once a grid is created, a voxel-based approach, such as Minkowski CNNs, aggregates all voxels within a grid cell to a new voxel.
 In contrast, KPConv takes the mean of the position of all points within a cell to form a new point.
-By doubling the size of the grid cells in each subsampling/pooling layer, the number of points/voxels is incrementally reduced, which corresponds to increasing the receptive field size.
-The features associated with each new point can be obtained, for example, via max-pooling (applied to the feature vectors of the pooled points) or by applying the chosen convolution operator.
+By doubling the size of the grid cells in each subsampling/pooling layer, the number of points/voxels is gradually reduced, corresponding to an increase in the size of the receptive field The features associated with each new point can be obtained, for example, via max-pooling (applied to the feature vectors of the pooled points) or by applying the chosen convolution operator.

-Using the Minkowski Engine library, we build a 3D version of SENet50~\cite{hu2018senet} for regression, see Figure~\ref{fig:SENet}.
+Using the Minkowski Engine library, we built two 3D versions of SENet (SENet14 and SENet50) for regression \citep{hu2018senet}, see \cref{fig:SENet}.
 To that end, we replaced 2D convolutions with their 3D equivalent.
 The stride of the initial convolution of SENet was changed from \num{2} to \num{1} in order to avoid early loss of information.
-We also replaced Rectified Linear Unit~(ReLU) activation functions with Exponential Linear Units~(ELU)~\cite{ELU}.
-Finally, the output layer was changed to fit the number of target variables and does not applies a non-linear activation.
+We also replaced Rectified Linear Unit~(ReLU) activation functions with Exponential Linear Units~(ELU)~\citep{ELU}.
+Finally, the output layer was changed to fit the number of target variables and does not apply a non-linear activation.
+The two network versions differ in the number of trainable parameters as shown in \cref{tab:params_time} and are referred to as MSENet14 and MSENet50, respectively.